wangwxr/jsa_reaserch/README.md

-# Audio-Visual Sound Source Localization with Slot Attention
+# Improving Sound Source Localization with Joint Slot Attention on Image and Audio

 Official implementation of **"Improving Sound Source Localization with Joint Slot Attention on Image and Audio"**.